open-cloud/xos/docs/example_service.md

 logger = Logger(level=logging.INFO)
 ```

-Bring in some basic prerequities.
+Bring in some basic prerequisites.
 Also include the models created earlier, and
 `SyncInstanceUsingAnsible` which will run the Ansible playbook in the Instance
 VM.